tjj9020/kinable/PROJECT_PLAN.md

     *   **Tasks**:
         *   Follow `NEW_PROJECT_GUIDE.md` to ensure `kinable-dev` AWS CLI profile is configured and working (`aws sts get-caller-identity --profile kinable-dev`).
         *   Inside `apps/chat-api-service/`, create a minimal SAM application:
             *   `sam.yaml` defining a single Lambda function (e.g., `HelloWorldFunction`) and an API Gateway HTTP API endpoint.
 Ensure global Lambda architecture is set to `arm64` or `HelloWorldFunction` specifically targets `arm64`.
+[COMPLETED - Global architecture set to arm64 and deployed]
             *   A simple handler (e.g., `src/handlers/hello.ts`) that returns a "Hello World" JSON response.
         *   Implement basic unit tests for the handler.
         *   Deploy using `sam build --profile kinable-dev` and `sam deploy --guided --profile kinable-dev`.
+[COMPLETED - Service redeployed successfully with arm64]
         *   Test the deployed API endpoint.
         *   **IaC Governance Check (Manual for Phase 0)**: Manually run `cfn-lint` against the `sam.yaml` of the Hello World service to ensure basic compliance, as a precursor to CI automation.
     *   **Multi-Region Consideration**:
         *   Ensure resource naming follows region-aware convention (e.g., `KinableHttpApi-${AWS::Region}`).
         *   Parameterize any region-specific configurations.
     *   **Definition of Done**: The "Hello World" Lambda is deployed, unit tests pass, and its API Gateway endpoint returns a successful response.
+The service is confirmed to run on Graviton2 (arm64) architecture.
+[COMPLETED]
     *   **Commit Point**: After successful deployment and testing.

 *   **Step 0.3: Establish Foundational Development Artifacts [COMPLETED]**